macslowiak/solidity-learning/README.md

 **Constructors** - are executed only when contract is created

 Constructors have access to special variables like msg.sender, block.timestamp as the normal functions.

+***

+Inheritance with SINGLE PARENT:
+- inherit functions  - we are doing it by word "is"
+- override functions - we can override function by copying it and changing the output **if we f.ex. add input to the function that inherits it will be another function then**

+Passing parameters to parent constructor:
+- we can simply pass parameters by **contract B is A("Contract B")**
+- we can also require parameter in contract B then **contract B is A { constructor(string memory _name) A(_name) public {}}**

+***
+MULTIPLE INHERITANCE

+- we inherit by using "is" word with contracts name and "," separator
+- if we inherit two contracts with the same name of functions,  contract will inherits las mentioned contract [**right most parent contract**]
+(it is an exception when we want to inherit contract that inherits from other (A) and contract that not inherits from others (B).
+In this situation **contract D is A, B** will get error)

+- we have to ways to calling function from other contracts
+1. We are using **right most parent** convention
+2. We are using word **super** - then all function with super are called
+- the difference is that in the first case we can f.ex. call A and C(inherits from A) functions and in the second one we can cal A, B and C when we have **super** word
+- we use word "super" to call all parents contracts